accessibility-exchange/co-design/src/steps/consultants-exit-process-1.md

 * Keep track of who is leaving the process, and why
 * Keep track of what sorts of projects consultants are leaving
-* Use this data to improve matching or training for organizations
+* Use this data to improve matching or training for federally regulated entities